 It was a fine day.
 The girls went down to the P.O to get the mail and when they came back they went to Mr Ashworths to spend the day, returning here early in the afternoon.
 After an early tea they all went down to the Steamer, Alma & Leila returned to Auckland, the boat leaving here at 5pm.
 I received a letter from Mr Wallace telling me he was going to have a holiday early in March and that he and Mrs W. were going a trip to Rotorua and asking me to join them.

 It was a fine day.
 I went down to the store in the afternoon.
 In the evening there was a dance in the Hall in aid of the Tennis Club, all the young people in this house went.

 It rained a little in the morning but the wind changed round to the SW and it cleared up and the wind blew strong.

-It was a very fine day.
-Willie & Grace drove over to Ti Point to spend the day with Harold & Flo – returning in the evening.
+Willie and Grace drove to Ti Point to spend the day with Joe & Minnie.

 Alma, Leila and Gertie returned here in the evening.